carsdotcom/skelebot/CONTRIBUTING.md

 can open a Pull Request to get your code reviewed by the maintainers.
 Iterate your changes as the project maintainers comment on your code.
 Once the maintainers have agreed that the code is ready, it will be merged into the master branch of this repository.

-## Project Scope

-The purpose of this project is to create a generic build tool for machine learning projects.
-The concept is to bring all of the various project management tasks that are done for ml projects under one roof: Skelebot.

-A key concept of this project is simplicity.
-In order to make things easier for the end-user of Skelebot, this project should at a minimum only require the skelebot.yaml file in the root of their project code.
-Since the purpose is to bring project tasks into a single location, the skelebot.yaml file should be that location.
-All project configuration should exist in this file.